 On the evening of November 13th 2015, Paris was shaken by a series of coordinated attacks.
 129 people were killed, hundreds more wounded.
-An ambience of fear gripped the country.
+An ambiance of fear gripped the country.
 Terrorists could strike anywhere at any time.
 Nothing was safe.
 Even the smallest venue could be targeted.

 It might be tempting to react to this event emotionally without looking beyond the official narrative, without examining the evidence, without questioning where this is headed.
 You wouldn’t be alone, but blind indignation lends itself to easy answers, half truths and comforting lies.